Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 1. Open that folder at the terminal, and run `npm i` then `npm start`

-1. Open the browser and clik the student link, you should see 3 students.
+1. Open the browser and click the student link, you should see 3 students.
 Where is this data coming from?

 1. What dependencies are necessary to connect to the database?
 Add them to package.json.
 Scroll down to verify and add any missing dependencies.
 	```